roadtojobs/roadtojobs/README.md

 - Vue 3 x TypeScript
 - TailwindCSS for UI/UX

 A simple VPS from **$5** (Vultr/DigitalOcean) can run RoadToJobs just lovely fine 🥹❤️.
-You don't need the NASA-server.
+You don't need the NASA-server specs.

 ## Project Structure
 RoadToJobs follows the monorepo strategy, each folder would contain their own README file.